AlexxIT/go2rtc/README.md

 Don't forget to fix the rights `chmod +x go2rtc_xxx_xxx` on Linux and Mac.

+PS.
+The application is compiled with the latest versions of the Go language for maximum speed and security.
+Therefore, the [minimum OS versions](https://go.dev/wiki/MinimumRequirements) depend on the Go language.

 ### go2rtc: Docker

 The Docker container [`alexxit/go2rtc`](https://hub.docker.com/r/alexxit/go2rtc) supports multiple architectures including `amd64`, `386`, `arm64`, and `arm`.
 This container offers the same functionality as the [Home Assistant Add-on](#go2rtc-home-assistant-add-on) but is designed to operate independently of Home Assistant.
 It comes preinstalled with [FFmpeg](#source-ffmpeg) and [Python](#source-echo).